d80ep08th/ota-community-edition/README.md

  ```
 8. Run **aktualizr** :
 - Go in the directory `ota-ce-gen/devices/:uuid`, there we run the following command to connect aktualizr.
+> The aktualizr client is intended to be installed on devices that wish to receive OTA updates from an Uptane-compatible OTA server,
 ```
 aktualizr --run-mode=once --config=config.toml
 ```